Tai-Rocha/Forest_Scenarios.github.io/README.md

 2- Years 2020, 2030 and 2050 <br>
 3- Shared Socioeconomic Pathways (SSPs) and Representative Concentration Pathways (RCP) as follow: SSP1_RCP2, SSP2_RCP45, SSP4_RCP6, SSP5_RCP85 <br>

-  The goals are to assess quantitatively the forest land under different scenarios of global change and make these data available in the Tag Image File Format (TIFF) format that is more friendly and useable to incorporate in several spatial analyses mainly for ecology, biodiversity, and conservation purposes.
+  The goals are to assess quantitatively the forest land under different scenarios of global change and make these data available in the Tag Image File Format (TIFF) format which is more friendly and useable to incorporate in several spatial analyses mainly for ecology, biodiversity, and conservation purposes.
 The output can be identified by its file name.
 Example: `2020_SSP5_RCP85_Forest_GCAM-Demeter_GCMsMean_Harmonized.tif` . </p>

 ## Methods